 Klumpke’s palsy is brachial plexus injury where the nerves of the lower part of brachial plexus rupture.
-When this happens, infants may show symptoms in any of the following ways: numbness, miosis, and a claw-like appearance of the hand of the affected arm.
-It is possible Klumpke’s palsy will clear up on its own; however, medication and surgery may be required in severe cases.
+When this happens, infants may show symptoms in any of the following ways: numbness, miosis, and a claw-like appearance of the hand.
+It is possible this will clear up on its own; however, medication and surgery may be required in severe cases.

 Cause of Brachial Plexus Birth Injuries

 While brachial plexus birth injuries are not entirely avoidable, many of these injuries are caused by the practicing doctor’s delivery of the baby.
 The single leading cause of brachial plexus birth injuries is when a doctor tries to force a baby out of its mother in an unnatural or unhealthy manner.
 Medical professional may misuse forceps and vacuum extraction tools, which can cause a brachial plexus injury in an infant.
 Even when delivering a baby by hand, a doctor may end up applying incorrect pressure on a mother’s body, forcing a baby into an injury-prone placement.

 Other causes of brachial plexus birth injury include:

 While these seem outside of a doctor’s control, they may not have adequately assessed a mother before birth, which led to an injury.
 In the above situations, a doctor should take these factors into account in deciding if a mother should have a C-section.
 Doctors who are not proactive in making a healthy decision should be held accountable.

 Has Your Infant Suffered a Brachial Plexus Injury?